Skip to main content

 Hummus (حمص)

-Creamy spread made from cooked chickpeas blended with tahini, lemon juice, garlic, and olive oil.
-Served as appetizer or part of mezze spread with flatbread.
-Sometimes topped with whole chickpeas, pine nuts, or minced meat.
-Widely available throughout Saudi Arabia from street food to fine dining.
-Each establishment has its own texture and seasoning preferences.
+A creamy spread of cooked chickpeas blended with tahini, lemon juice, garlic, and olive oil.
+It is served as an appetizer or part of a mezze spread with flatbread, sometimes topped with whole chickpeas, pine nuts, or minced meat.
+You will find it everywhere in Saudi Arabia, from street food to fine dining, and each place has its own texture and seasoning.

 Allergens: